openstack/training-guides/doc/upstream-training/source/slides/howitsmade-events.rst

 - Look up an OpenStack Days event close to where you live that you would be interested in attending
+- In case there are no events planned, how about organizing one in your area?

 Exercise 2